 BioBuggy, a mobile art and science laboratory on wheels, was designed and envisioned by media artist, Stephen Bradley, and scientist, Dr. Eric Schott.
-Other key contributors to the development and use of the BioBuggy are Charmaine Dahlenburg, Director of Field Conservation and Langston Gash, Conservation Technician at National Aquarium, and Abdul Adaranijo, IMET Intern practicing artist and graduate student at UMBC in environmental science.
+Other key contributors to the development and use of the BioBuggy include Charmaine Dahlenburg, Director of Field Conservation, National Aquarium, and many Brooklyn, Curtis Bay, and Middle Branch (southeast Baltimore City) community members

 This project would not have been possible without the support of UMBC’s CIRCA – IMET AiR award from 2021, and the smart and enthusiastic UMBC Engineering Capstone design and fabrication team; Diane Stonestreet, David Vigerin, Riley Spice, and Eli Ankri who collectively built BioBuggy last Spring, 2022.
 Thanks to Dr. Jamie Gurganus, who supervised the engineering students through the process.

-We recently were awarded a Chesapeake Bay Trust Community Engagement and Restoration Mini-Grant Award that assists with updates to BioBuggy and the development of a mobile curriculum that will be distributed to the communities of southeast Baltimore City.
+We were awarded a Chesapeake Bay Trust Community Engagement and Restoration Mini-Grant Award in 2022 that assisted with updates to BioBuggy and the development of a mobile curriculum that is distributed to the communities of southeast Baltimore City.